yokoy-samoroso/-YKY-EXPENSE/Readme.txt

-This Repo the full /YKY/EXPENSE Package, which takes care of the integration of the Pull methodology for the Innflow Connector
+This Repo contains the full /YKY/EXPENSE Package, which takes care of the integration of the Pull methodology for the Innflow Connector, and also contains additional general purpose code to handle the "Export" Object